Your Guide To Effective Ergonomics Training Courses For Your Employees

 - Roll out an interactive training game that delivers information on proper hand position over a laptop and is designed to correct misalignment while it’s being played

 These are just a few examples of the ways in which ergonomics training becomes a daily part of life, not an isolated event.
-Along with PinPoint, we’ve developed a library of microlearning courses that were made for today’s mobile-first employees.
+Together, PinPoint and EdgePoint developed a library of microlearning courses that were made for today's mobile-first employees.
 With topics on proper ergonomics to back safety to hearing conservation, these courses are ready to roll out today to your team.